cannatag/ldap3/ldap3/docs/manual/source/welcome.rst

 Contact me
 ----------

-For information and suggestions you can contact me at cannatag@gmail.com or you can join the ldap3 mailing list at http://mail.python.org/mailman/listinfo/python3.
+For information and suggestions you can contact me at cannatag@gmail.com.
 You can also open a support ticket on https://github.com/cannatag/ldap3/issues/new

 Thanks to